miku/jsoninf/README.md

 # Performance

+Disclaimer: This is totally unoptimized code.

-* checking 1M lines takes about 8min
+* checking 1M lines takes about 7min

 # Literature